-Heat Blocking, Reflectivity, Emissivity and Emittance…the Facts!
+Heat Deflecting, Reflectivity, Emissivity and Emittance…the Facts!

 With the popularity growing for cool roofs and the phrase SRI (Solar Reflectance Index) there’s becoming a need to find the latest buzz words for depicting radiational heat absorption, reflection and heat blocking mechanisms.
 Emissivity is the most important of these buzz words that can be seen as easily misunderstood by anyone trying to put a spin on what it is.
 Let’s break it all down.

-The US Department of Energy (that tested Super Therm three times showing 20-50% energy reduction) defines the Solar Reflectance Index (SRI.) as ‘…a measure of the roof’s ability to reject solar heat, as shown by a small temperature rise.
+The Florida Energy Office (that tested Super Therm three times showing 20-50% energy reduction) defines the Solar Reflectance Index (SRI.) as ‘…a measure of the roof’s ability to reject solar heat, as shown by a small temperature rise.
 It is defined so that a standard black (reflectance 0.05, emittance 0.90) is 0 and a standard white (reflectance 0.80, emittance 0.90) is 100.
 For example, the standard black has a temperature rise of 90 deg.
 F (50 deg.
 C) in full sun, and the standard white has a temperature rise of 14.6 deg.
 F (8.1 deg.
 C).
 Once the maximum temperature rise of a given material has been computed, the SRI can be computed by interpolating between the values for white and black.’ (source).

 The point of a phrase or buzz word seems to show a mechanism of explaining how reflectivity but mainly the ability of a coating surface can repel heat off its surface back to the atmosphere thus reducing the amount of heat available to “emit” through the surface film to the cool side.
 Emissivity is assumed as the best and easiest word to utilise this heat repelling phenomenon.
 There is a direct relationship between emissivity and emittance.